 Side note: Also it looks like this egg exposure might be over in 2 days.
 Two Days!
 It took almost 3 weeks for me to get over eggs in my pre-keto and pre-insulin days.
 It makes me wonder if high fat/low-carb helps the gut to heal faster.
 This is an interesting find that I don’t fully understand.
 I need to do some research!

-As I’ve mentioned before, weight loss is not a primary goal of this experiment.
+As I’ve mentioned before, weight loss is not the primary goal of this experiment.
 However, I did put on 10 pounds in one week when I started back on insulin (yikes!).
-I’m still not overweight but am curious if my weight will change.
+I’m still not overweight but I am curious if my weight will change.

 There was no change in weight in the first three weeks of Keto.
 Again, I don’t know if it will change since I will likely remain on insulin, but I’m still tracking it for information’s sake.

-A diabetic’s insulin dosage is proportionate to the number of carbs eaten, so I expect my dosage to decrease, and I will track the change in it.
+A diabetic’s insulin dosage is proportionate to the number of carbs eaten, so I expect my dosage to decrease.

 - Beginning Insulin Dose = 10 units basal and 0-1 bolus at mealtime